 That works every time, and it is an easy way to use xanthan gum without a thermometer.
 And fear not for minor differentiations in the above temperatures, as xanthan gum is quite forgiving.
-In fact 52ºC/ 125ºF is the temperature I prefer for convenience; xanthan gum works anywhere between 45ºC-62ºC/ 113ºF-143ºF.
+In fact 52ºC/ 125ºF is the temperature we prefer for convenience; other than that anywhere between 45ºC-62ºC / 113ºF-143ºF is perfectly fine.

 all your xanthan gum ice cream recipes in one place

 with strawberries, milk, cream, sugar, and xanthan gum

 This is not a xanthan gum ice cream recipe; it is just blueberries, milk, cream, and sugar.
 But we would hate us if you missed it, so we put it here.
 Blueberries contain pectin which thickens the ice cream mixture, making the addition of xanthan gum needless.

 with chocolate, cocoa powder, milk, cream, sugar, and xanthan gum

 with white chocolate, milk, cream, sugar, and xanthan gum